usnistgov/MJPdes/README.md

 target> ./MJPdes -i ../resources/example.clj
 ```
-You can also specify an output file to which results are written.
-This is especially useful
+Using the command line -o switch, you can specify an output file to which results are written.
-when you'd like to collect all the details logged about jobs moving through the system.
+This is especially useful when you'd like to collect all the details logged about jobs moving through the system.
 (See the discussion below regarding use of the key/value pair for the :report option
 to learn how to get this detailed output.)